mobileTV News Circa 2007

 BBC trials 3G mobile syndication with Orange, Vodafone and 3

 March, 2007 - The BBC has started a trial to syndicate a range of its television channels and radio networks via 3G to mobile phones with mobile operators Orange, Vodafone and 3.
+Wanting to expand their audience, the BBC believes that the mobile platform is a great opportunity to reach existing users in a new way and connect with people who are not currently big users of the BBC.

 Ashley Highfield, BBC Director of Future Media and Technology, states, "By making a range of television channels and radio networks available to 3G mobile phone subscribers, we hope to test, not only the effectiveness of 3G as a means of distribution, but also how audiences respond to the BBC's linear services on their mobiles."